durva-coder/Kanban-board/README.md

 This project is a Kanban board application with a backend API and a React frontend.
 The backend is built with Node.js, Express, and MongoDB, providing RESTful API endpoints for user authentication, board management, columns, and tasks.
 The frontend is a React application built with Vite, providing a user interface to interact with the Kanban board.

+Here is the deployed link for the project: https://kanban-board-main.netlify.app/

 ---

 ## Backend Setup